 SAS Ground Handling takes care of all ground operations ranging from connecting gates to airplanes, unloading and loading airplanes, to transferring luggage to the aircraft or conveyer belt.
-The work intensifies in summer holidays from June to August and the winter holiday from December to February where the number of travelers and odd-size luggage increases.
+The work intensifies in summer holidays from June to August and the winter holiday from December to February where the number of travellers and odd-size luggage increases.

 The organization has already created significant impact by reducing the number of delayed transfer bags from 20 per 1,000 in 2014 to 12 per 1,000 in 2016.
 The target for 2017 is to reduce the number of delayed transfer bags even more to eight delayed bags per 1,000 transferred bags, which was to be achieved using the Half Double Methodology.
 The target was believed to be ambitious, yet realistic, taking the conditions and development of the current infrastructure, working environment and traffic program into consideration.